MSW/MPH Joint Degree Program

 Note: Full-time applicants start the joint degree in the MSW program; applicants eligible for MSW Advanced Standing start the joint degree in the MPH program and so should apply to the MPH program and enroll in MPH coursework prior to applying to the MSW program.
-For more information please contact Dr. Christopher Mitchell at firstname.lastname@example.org.
+For more information please contact Dr. Cassandra McKay-Jackson at firstname.lastname@example.org.

 Students must apply to and be admitted separately to both the School of Public Health and the College of Social Work master’s degree programs.
 The policies of each program with respect to admission requirements, degree requirements, and other academic requirements are applicable.
-To be considered for admission students must take the GRE (required for admission to SPH), have earned a baccalaureate degree from an accredited institution, and satisfy other application requirements for each college.
+To be considered for admission students must have earned a baccalaureate degree from an accredited institution and satisfy other application requirements for each college.

 Transferring into MSW/MPH joint degree program